 3. Exhaustion gaps

 Exhaustion gaps take place near the end of a price pattern and signal a final attempt to hit new highs or lows.
-During these time, the last portion of market players joins the trend and there will be no one to support this trend after that.
+During this time, the last portion of market players joins the trend, and there will be no one to support this trend after that.
 As a result, an exhaustion gap is followed by a reversal in price action.
 It’s possible to take an exhaustion gap for a continuation one.
-To make the right distinction between these two types of gaps, have a look at the size of candlesticks: if a currency pair is very volatile, candlesticks on the chart are big and the price made several jerking moves, it might be an exhaustion gap.
+To make the right distinction between these two types of gaps, have a look at the size of candlesticks: if a currency pair is very volatile, candlesticks on the chart are big, and the price made several jerking moves, it might be an exhaustion gap.

 Besides the types of gaps mentioned above, it’s also possible to see common gaps.
 By this term, we mean gaps that can’t be placed in a price pattern and simply represent an area where the price has gapped.

-A specific type of gaps takes place after weekends.
+A specific type of gaps take place after weekends.
 As you know, the Forex market is not very active on Saturday and Sunday, so the main currency trading ends on Friday and starts on Sunday night with the beginning of the Asia-Pacific trading session.
 Yet, important events may happen during the time the market is standing still.
-The news may include a great number of things from political announcements and interviews to natural disasters.
-As a result, a great number of trading orders is accumulated before the opening of the market.
+The news may include a great number of things, from political announcements and interviews to natural disasters.
+As a result, a great number of trading orders are accumulated before the opening of the market.
 These orders are not met with counter orders.
 As there’s no demand/supply, market players have to open positions for the prices that are higher/lower than the prices seen on Friday evening.
 You can easily spot weekly gaps on M1-H4 timeframes.
-Sometimes, when there really are some big news during the weekend, an opening gap can be very wide.
+Sometimes, when there really is some big news during the weekend, an opening gap can be very wide.